korotinm/graphinity/README.md

 - At the same time some HTTP - controller accesses the service `BService` across `BClient`.
 - But `BClient` is not ready to provide an interface for HTTP - controller due to the unavailability of client `CClient`.

-**Graphinity** allow you ability to set relationships between clients and provide functionality to other components of the microservice such as HTTP - controllers.
+**Graphinity** allow you ability to set relationships between clients and provide functionality to other components of the microservice such as for example HTTP - controllers.

 ## Short example with using **graphinity** interface: